Calhoun homers twice as Rangers pull out win over Orioles | Devdiscourse

 Brett Martin (2-3) pitched a scoreless sixth before the Rangers scored three runs to move ahead in the seventh.
 Jose Leclerc pitched out of a jam in the ninth to record his 11th save.

 Baltimore starter Dylan Bundy gave up five runs and eight hits in six-plus innings and the bullpen was unable to hold his slim lead.
 Bundy departed after allowing a double to Scott Heineman to start the seventh inning.
-Paul Fry (1-8) entered and walked the No. 8 and 9 hitters on four straight pitches to load the bases.
-After falling behind 2-0 to Choo, he singled to right to drive in a run and keep the bases full.
+Paul Fry (1-8) entered and walked the Nos.
+8 and 9 hitters on four straight pitches to load the bases.
+After falling behind 2-0 to Choo, he got two strikes before Choo singled to right to drive in a run and keep the bases full.

-Shawn Armstrong came in to face Andrus and he singled to left-center to plate two more runs and give Texas a 7-6 lead.
+Shawn Armstrong came in to face Andrus and gave up a single to left-center to plate two more runs and give Texas a 7-6 lead.
 Burke was one out away from getting through the fifth inning with the score still tied at 4-4, but Santander hit his 18th homer of the season for a 6-4 lead.

 Calhoun and Mancini traded solo homers in the first inning, then Martin hit a three-run homer in the second for a 4-1 lead.
 Calhoun matched him in the third to knot the game back up at 4-4.